Acupuncture and In Vitro Fertilization (IVF)

 - Optimize sperm and egg health and the health of the unborn child through pre-conception care.

 - Build resilience to help you persevere and stay in treament until successful.

 Acupuncture Onsite For Embryo Transfer

-With the current research, we recommend getting acupuncture onsite even if it isn't with us. - Stephanie Gianarelli, Clinic Director
+With the current research, we recommend getting acupuncture onsite with your embryo transfer even if it isn't with us. - Stephanie Gianarelli, Clinic Director

 Acupuncture on the day of IVF transfer can help:

 - Increase success rates, optimize patient outcomes (Smith 2019)